-Ever have a day when work became combat, and your workplace a war zone?
+Ever have a day when every move became combat, and your setting a war zone?
 Or when online exchanges landed you at the center of firestorms?
 When problems arise, or innovation is shut out by impulsive retorts, the last place leaders look for solutions is within differences that caused battles in the first place.
 Have you seen it?

 Gary, a manufacturing manager, is typical of leaders we meet who see differences as a cause and poor tone as a given.
 Yikes!